 OPEN A circuit is open when there is no continuity through a section of the circuit.
-SHORT There are two types of shorts.
-SHORT CIRCUIT When a circuit contacts another circuit and causes the normal resistance to change.
+SHORT There are two types of she orts.
+EL SHORT CIRCUIT When a circuit contacts another circuit and causes the normal resistance to change.
 SHORT TO GROUND When a circuit contacts a ground source and grounds the circuit.